Overview

 Create a development branch

-If you need to make schema changes to your production application, you can create a new development branch off of the production branch.
-This will copy the production schema into a new branch where you can create and test your changes.
+If you need to experiment with schema changes, you can create a new development branch.
+This will copy the schema from the base branch into a new branch where you can create and test your changes.

-Development branches will not copy over production data, just the schema.
-To create a development branch with data from another branch, see the Data Branching feature section.
+Development branches will not copy over data, just the schema.
+To create a development branch with data from another branch, see the Data Branching® feature section.

 How to create a development branch:

-- On the database overview page in your PlanetScale dashboard, click the "New branch" button.
+- On the database dashboard page, click the "New branch" button.

 - Give your development branch a name and select the region closest to your or your application.

-- Select the production branch you want to branch off of.
-You can also select another development branch.
+- Select the base branch you want to branch off of.

 - Click "Create branch".